Trees of Fulham Cemetery

 Read more 👉

-Purple maple "crimson king"
+Purple maple "Schwedleri"

 This large purple leaved maple tree grows right in the centre of the cemetery on the main avenue.
 In spring it's covered by yellow-green catkin-like flowers.